MJoseph1234/makeshift/docs/templates.md

    Coast
    Coastline
    Seashore
+   Tides
    Waters
 ```

-The word 'Twilight' isn't really an adjective here, but that's ok, we're going to say it is one anyway so we can replace it with another placeholder:
+The word 'Twilight' is technically a noun, but we're kind of using it as a descriptor or adjective here.
+We're going to pretend it's an adjective so we can replace it with another placeholder:
 ```
 beach
    The {monster} {natural_feature}